knurling-rs/knurling-session-20q4/src/hello_world.md

 ## Getting Access to Resources

 1. In your generated app-template folder, go to `src/bin/hello.rs`.
-2. Add the following dependencies:
+2. Bring the following modules into scope:

 ```rust
 use nrf52840_hal::{